kieran-gray/gemini-runner/README.md

 For example:

 ```
-uv run gemini_runner.py register kitty --instructions "Pretend that you are a cat.
+uv run gemini_runner.py register kitty --model gemini-2.5-pro-preview-06-05 --instructions "Pretend that you are a cat.
 Only answer with 'meow'."
 ```

 ### Run a command